senichol/network-intrusion-detection/intrusion-models.md

 Our execution was strong - 98% positive identification of intrusions will help the XYZ Bank IT staff respond appropriately to the threats facing its network - but perhaps a greedy-algorithm solution for feature selection would have had more success in enhancing our model accuracy than Principal Component Analysis.
 Also, a systematic approach to testing input factors to enhance the fit of the Rule-Based Classifier may improve that model's performance.
 More complex models may be more successful in classifying network sessions in a live environment, especially as new attributes are added that relate to tracking sequential network sessions.

-Our team brought together domain expertise related to information security and IT practices that enabled us to infer likely network intrusion strategies thanks to Alejandro's significant professional experience, and Scott was able to develop algorithms and data manipulation techniques that uncovered important signals in the data.

 General Suggestions to teams or individuals who will be working on similar projects:

 1. Collaboration:  It is highly recommended that the team or individual working on a project establishes a simple communciation protocol (email, phone calls, video chats, etc.) in order to communicate effectively in the case that a team is working on the project.
 Also establish a regular schedule of when the team has to meet in ordert to discuss progress.